-EMS Live in Wisconsin is a podcast program streamed live the second Tuesday each month starting at 9:00 a.m. central time, and when important news breaks.
+EMS Live in Wisconsin is a podcast program streamed live the second and fourth Tuesday each month starting at 9:00 a.m. central time, and when important news breaks.

-Our co-hosts, guests, and those calling, emailing, or chatting in questions provide for discussion on the most important news facing EMS in Wisconsin.
+Our co-hosts, guests, and those calling or emailing in questions provide for discussion on the most important news facing EMS in Wisconsin.
 The show offers interactive conversation, perspective, and clarity, so don't miss a beat of Wisconsin EMS action - listen live or to a previous episode on-demand in the archive.